 Advisor(s): Anton Naumov Physics & Astronomy

-Author(s): Luca Ceresa Physics & Astronomy Jose Chavez Physics & Astronomy Ignacy Gryczynski Physics & Astronomy Joe Kimball Physics & Astronomy
+Author(s): Luca Ceresa Physics & Astronomy Bruce Budowle Physics & Astronomy Magdalena M Bus Physics & Astronomy Jose Chavez Physics & Astronomy Ignacy Gryczynski Physics & Astronomy Zygmunt Gryczynski Physics & Astronomy Joseph Kimball Physics & Astronomy Emma Kitchner Physics & Astronomy

 Advisor(s): Zygmunt Gryczynski Physics & Astronomy